Low-Altitude UAV Tracking via Sensing-Assisted Predictive Beamforming: Proposed OP Approximations

-From the geometric perspective, condition (\ref{fm:cout-ineq}) defines a region on the $(x_{n},y_{n})$-plane given the fixed altitude $H$, namely the complementary outage region (COR) as shown in Fig. \ref{fig:showCOR}.
-Correspondingly, the complementary OP can be calculated by integrating the probability density function (PDF) of $\mathbf{q}_{n}$ over COR.
-However, the left-hand side (LHS) of (\ref{fm:cout-ineq}) is intractable for the integral and overly complicated for the Taylor expansion w.r.t. $\breve{\mathbf{q}}_{n}$.
-To tackle this issue, we propose a two-step approximation with procedures detailed as follows.
+As such, the complementary outage event at the prediction stage, i.e., $\xi_{\text{p},n} \geq 0$, can be reformulated as However, the left-hand side (LHS) of (\ref{fm:cout-ineq}) is intractable for calculating the integral in (\ref{fm:OPexpress}) and also overly complicated for the Taylor expansion w.r.t. $\breve{\mathbf{q}}_{n}$.
+To tackle this issue, we propose a two-step approximation detailed as follows.

-In the first step, the LHS of (\ref{fm:cout-ineq}) is approximated by its second-order Taylor expansion w.r.t. the function $\kappa(\cdot)$ at the point $\breve{\kappa}_{n} = 0$, yielding: